Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks: Introduction and Paper Contributions

-Furthermore, the optimal placement of WQ sensors within a WDN allows achieving such an observable system.
-However, the cost of sensors and their installation requires optimal placement at specific network locations~\cite{Rathi2014,Zeng2016}.
-This optimal placement of WQ sensors is considered a complex binary selection problem that becomes challenging for mid- to -large networks, particularly WQ networks with fluctuating hydraulic settings due to varying water demand patterns.
-The optimal sensor configuration set should enable the estimation of most WQ state variables.
-However, it is typically assumed that observability conditions are satisfied when considering the state estimation of WQ dynamics~\cite{Mankad2022}.
-An optimal SP framework thereby identifies the sensor configuration required to fully characterize the WQ states in the WDN.
-With that in mind, this paper aims to provide a generalized robust sensor configuration that allows the accurate depiction and estimation of multi-species WQ dynamics within WDNs under different operational and hydraulic conditions.
-The variability of WDN input parameters, such as nodal demands, pipe roughness coefficients, and WQ parameters, raises several challenges that must be addressed by the chosen sensor configuration~\cite{Comboul2013}.
-This necessitates a framework that accounts for this variability.
-The literature approaches solving the optimal geographic placement of WQ sensors using objective-based methods that assign either public health metrics related to contamination events~\cite{Mankad2022} or, more recently, network-wide observability metrics~\cite{Taha2021c} to determine the optimal sensor configuration.
-Comprehensive surveys on different SP optimization frameworks are presented in~\cite{Adedoja2018,Hu2018}; herein, we provide a brief review of the more recent literature.
+{While allocating sensors within the entire WDN guarantees full system observability, it is often impractical.
+The cost of sensors and their installation requires optimal placement at specific network locations~\cite{Rathi2014,Zeng2016}.
+However, observability can still be achieved through an optimal selection of a subset of sensor locations, thus ensuring system monitoring with a minimal number of sensors.
+The optimal sensor placement (SP) framework thereby identifies the sensor configuration required to fully characterize the WQ states in the WDN.
+This optimal sensor configuration set should enable the estimation of most WQ state variables.
+However, in practice, it is typically assumed that observability conditions are satisfied when considering the state estimation of WQ dynamics monitoring~\cite{Mankad2022}.
+This optimal placement of WQ sensors is considered a complex binary selection problem that becomes challenging for mid-to-large networks, particularly WQ networks with fluctuating hydraulic settings due to varying water demand patterns.
+Furthermore, the variability of WDN input parameters, such as nodal demands, pipe roughness coefficients, and WQ parameters, raises several challenges that must be addressed by the chosen sensor configuration~\cite{Comboul2013}.
+This necessitates a framework that accounts for this variability.} With that in mind, this paper aims to provide a generalized robust sensor configuration that allows the accurate depiction and estimation of multi-species WQ dynamics within WDNs under different operational and hydraulic conditions. {As compared to single-species models of WQ dynamics that depict only the decay of chlorine states within a WDN, the multi-species model captures the nonlinear interactions of chlorine with other species (e.g., microbial or chemical), whether in the bulk flow, attached to pipe walls, or arising from contamination events.}